Keita-Kuki/codeDeployTest/README.md

 # codeDeployTest
-this is a test repo for AWS Code Deploy
+This is a test repositry for AWS Code Deploy